 A Letter from National Premier Travel Coordinator

 Most of Lakeshore’s dedicated coaches have “real” jobs or are currently college players (in summer season).
 This is something they love to do and want to share.
-We feel it is important to have as many different influences on girls and young women as possible.
-These women are physical therapists, chemists, teachers, computer wizards, etc. Players learn differently, hit a spark, or make a connection in new ways with different coaches.
-That’s another reason, that unlike most clubs, we have you experience different coaches until your main recruiting years.
+Our coaching staff is full of former Lakeshore players and we could not be more pleased about that!
+We feel it is important to have as many different influences and mentors for girls and young women as possible.
+These women are physical therapists, chemists, teachers, computer wizards, etc. We want them to learn the grit and hard work that will carry them through school and in their life as an adult!

 Lakeshore coaches have made a terrific name for themselves.
 The more clinics we host, coaches we talk to, and tournaments we attend, the more they know us.
 Our recruiting specialists have formed great relationships with college coaches, who come watch our Lakeshore games.
 Those coaches have learned to trust ours based on their history with Lakeshore.